incmix-ui/incmix-ui/tooling/storybook-addon/README.md

 # @incmix-ui/storybook-addon

-Use Chakra UI in your Storybook stories.
+Use Incmix UI in your Storybook stories.

-This Plugin wraps each of your stories with [`ChakraProvider`][chakraprovider] which can be configured using Storybook parameters.
+This Plugin wraps each of your stories with [`IncmixProvider`][incmixprovider] which can be configured using Storybook parameters.

 ## Installation